public-key-cryptography/public-key-editor/README.md

 	opens only one dialog box even if the user clicks more than once on the view saved emails menu item;
 	a few deprecated methods such as frame.pack() and filechooser.showDialog() were replaced even though the compiler doesn't issue warnings for some deprecated methods because the warnings are suppressed;
-	the find class was modified so that it doesn't show the number of occurences for an empty string;
+	the find class was modified so that it doesn't show the number of occurrences for an empty string;

-	the PassphraseDialog class was rewritten to extend JDialog instead of JPanel and the code was mod- ified so that the modal variable is set to false so the constructor doesn't block and the program can use the object returned by the constructor to set the font, color, and other variables, and then the modality is changed to true by the readPassphrase and readDialog methods so that the dialog.set Visible method blocks until the user clicks the ok button and the passphrase size and email address are validated; and the file detection was corrected so that the program correctly displays html doc- uments instead of trying to display them as image files which caused the dialog frame to collapse.
+	the PassphraseDialog class was rewritten to extend JDialog instead of JPanel and the code was mod- ified so that the modal variable is set to false so the constructor doesn't block and the program can use the object returned by the constructor to set the font, color, and other variables, and then the modality is changed to true by the readPassphrase and readDialog methods so that the dialog.set Visible method blocks until the user clicks the ok button and the passphrase size and email address are validated; the document / file type detection was corrected so the program correctly displays html documents instead of trying to display them as image files which caused the dialog frame to collapse; and the hyperactive class was modified to copy the url address to the clipboard so the user can copy and paste the address into a web browser if an email provider like yandex sends mes- sages to clients using html that has hyperlinks.